 Sun-In!
 Sea Breeze!
 Dippity-Do!
-The comments on my last column, about Jewish summer camp in the 1980s, unleashed a torrent of memories.
-Forgotten images came rushing back so powerfully, it was just like the finale of Lost.
+The comments on my last column, about Jewish summer camp in the 1980s, caused a torrent of memories to come rushing back so powerfully, it was just like the finale of Lost.

 In seemingly but not actually unrelated news, I read Anthony Lane’s hilarious piece in the June 28 issue of The New Yorker about the Eurovision Song Contest.
 Lane made a passing reference to 1978’s winning song, Israel’s “A-Ba-Ni-Bi,” and my head exploded.

 “A-Ba-Ni-Bi” was huge at my Jewish camp.
 In rikud (dance), we learned a line dance that went with it, a clapping, snapping, arm-waving number that was the Kova Tembel of dances—a fetishistic, unreal representation of “the real Israel.”

 We pretended to roll our eyes at rikud because it was so uncool, but we secretly loved it.
 It was the 1981 version of the Electric Slide, for the braces-wearing Chosen People of Palmer, Massachusetts.
 Trying to remember all the steps, I scoured the Internet for “A-Ba-Ni-Bi” references.
 The only video I could find of the “A-Ba-Ni-Bi” dance was taken at last year’s Toronto Rikudiyah, an Israeli dance festival for children.
 The steps are exactly the same as they were 30 years ago.
 Dig dig, dig dig, arm up, arm up, back back back back!
 It didn’t take long for me to realize the vastness of the song’s cultural import.
 But for me to explain it to you, you first have to understand the Eurovision Song Contest.